liaosteven/hugopersonalsite/content/post/nfl_positional_value.md

 * **Positions Increasing in Cap Share**: Quarterback, Linebacker, Cornerback, Wide Receiver, Tight End, Safety, Punter / Kicker
 * **Positions Decreasing in Cap Share**: Running Back, Offensive Linemen, Defensive Tackle, Defensive End

-The main surprise to me is that defensive ends have lost value.
+The main surprise to me is that defensive ends have lost value, during a time when pass rush is perhaps becoming more valuable than ever.
 One potential explanation is the rise of 3-4 defenses; teams are rostering more linebackers and less defensive lineman, and so the spending follows.

-However, this comparison between 2003 and 2017 cap utilization has some inherent limitations.
-First, rookie spending decreased significantly due to new rules in 2011 - so rookie contracts take up a relatively smaller amount of cap market share now.
+Ultimately, this comparison between 2003 and 2017 cap utilization has some inherent limitations.
+First, rookie spending decreased significantly due to new rules in 2011 - so rookie contracts take up a smaller amount of cap market share in 2017.
 This can become a slight problem - for instance, suppose there is no difference in positional valuations between 2003 and 2017.
-However, suppose teams tend to draft a lot of offensive linemen in general.
-Then, you might see offensive linemen taking up a smaller percentage of cap market share in 2017 than in 2003, when in reality positional value hasn't changed over time.
+Also, suppose teams tend to draft a lot of offensive linemen in general.
+Then, you might see offensive linemen taking up a smaller percentage of cap market share in 2017 than in 2003 (because the rookie contracts are cheaper), when in reality positional value hasn't changed over time.

-Second, the USA Today data (2003) shows the cap hits only of the rostered players (52), while Spotrac (2017) includes things like Dead Cap - ideally, we would prefer an apples-to-apples comparison.
+Second, the USA Today data (2003 data) shows the cap hits only of the rostered players (52), while Spotrac (2017 data) includes things like dead cap (cap hits of players who are on longer on the team - i.e. guaranteed money of a cut player) - ideally, we would prefer an apples-to-apples comparison.

 ### Comparing 2011 and 2017

-The earliest contract data is available on Spotrac is 2011; therefore if we want to make an apples-to-apples comparison with 2017, the best (earliest) we can do is to compare it to 2011.
+Spotrac contains contract data going back to 2011; therefore if we want to make an apples-to-apples comparison with 2017, the best (earliest) we can do is to compare it to 2011.

 Spotrac's position labels are also much more descriptive, giving us more meaningful positions to work with: